-Which of the freshest fitness wearables to hit the market is for you?
+Do you need a feature-heavy smartwatch or fitness tracker?

 - No safety tracking

-It's a choice between Apple Watch Series 7 — the latest Apple Watch release and Fitbit Charge 5 — Fitbit's newest, most feature-heavy tracker to date.
-Choosing between these two will be tough because they're two of the best fitness trackers to hit the market and offer advanced features to keep you motivated towards health.
-Ultimately, the choice boils down to urgency, budget, operating system, and the features you prioritize.
+It's a choice between the Apple Watch Series 7 — the latest Apple Watch release and the Fitbit Charge 5 — Fitbit's most feature-heavy tracker.
+Choosing between these two is tough because they're two of the best fitness trackers to hit the market and offer advanced features to keep you motivated towards your health and fitness goals.
+Ultimately, the choice boils down to budget, operating system, and the features you prioritize.

 Apple Watch Series 7 vs. Fitbit Charge 5: Features and specs

-The Apple Watch Series 7 is set to come out later this Fall, and hosts some notable upgrades from its predecessor Apple Watch Series 6.
-The Fitbit Charge 5 is available now for pre-order, and offers more advanced features than the already impressive Fitbit Charge 4.
+The Apple Watch Series 7 hosts some notable upgrades from its predecessor the Series 6.
+Plus, all the advanced features we loved about the Series 6 like advanced navigation, safety tracking, ECG, Sp02, and built-in cellular (optional).
+The Fitbit Charge 5 offers more advanced features than the already impressive Charge 4, like ECG, Sp02, and EDA scans.
 Which is for you?
 Let's break down the specs to see what sets them apart.

 |Apple Watch Series 7